graphql/graphql-spec/spec/Section 2 -- Language.md

   - Comma

-{Ignored} tokens are used to improve readability and provide separation between {Token}s, but are otherwise insignificant and not referenced in syntactical grammar productions.
+{Ignored} tokens are used to improve readability and provide separation between Lexical tokens, but are otherwise insignificant and not referenced in syntactical grammar productions.

 Any amount of {Ignored} may appear before and after every lexical token.
 No ignored regions of a source document are significant, however {SourceCharacter}